Paul Watson: Awards

 Paul Watson received the Jules Verne Award on October 10, 2012.
 He was the second person after Captain Jacques Cousteau to be honored with a Jules Verne Award dedicated to environmentalists and adventurers.
 On June 28, 2010, Paul received the Asociación de Amigos del Museo de Anclas Philippe Cousteau: Defense of Marine Life Award, in recognition of his merits achieved by the work done in defense of marine life.
 In 2002, Paul was inducted into the US Animal Rights Hall of Fame for his outstanding contributions to animal liberation.
 Paul received the George H. W. Bush Daily Points of Light Award in 1999 and in 2000, he was named one of Time Magazine's Top 20 Environmental Heroes of the 20th Century.
 On May 23, 2019, Paul Watson received an official commendation by Connecticut Governor Ned Lamont stating that the "State of Connecticut conveyed both honor and recognition to Captain Paul Watson."
 In 2007 Watson received the Amazon Peace Prize presented by the Vice President of Ecuador Lenin Moreno.
 In September 2024, The Perfect World Foundation announced that Watson would receive the 2025 Perfect World Foundation Award.
-On November 19 2024, Captain Paul Watson was awarded the Citoyen d’honneur de la Ville de Paris, Honorary Citizen of the City of Paris.
-On February 14, 2025 he was awarded The Medal of the National Assembly by Yaël Braun-Pivet the Présidente de l' Assemblée Nationale et Hervé Berville, député des Côtes d' Armor.
-On March 2^{nd}, 2025, Captain Watson was awarded the medal for the city of Nice by Maire de Nice Christian Estrosi, President del la Métropole, Président délégué de la Région Provence -Alpes-Côte d’Azur.
+On November 19, 2024, Captain Paul Watson was awarded the Citoyen d’honneur de la Ville de Paris, Honorary Citizen of the City of Paris.
+On February 14, 2025, he was awarded The Medal of the National Assembly by Yaël Braun-Pivet the Présidente de l' Assemblée Nationale et Hervé Berville, député des Côtes d' Armor.
+On March 2, 2025, Captain Watson was awarded the medal for the city of Nice by Maire de Nice Christian Estrosi, President del la Métropole, Président délégué de la Région Provence -Alpes-Côte d’Azur.